JohnChangUK/Payment-Choreography-Saga/README.md

 ### Implemented with
 - Spring Cloud Stream with Apache Kafka Binder
 - Reactive Spring
+- Using reactive programming to return `Flux` from the blocking JDBC API.

+The point is to have a dedicated, well-tuned thread pool and isolate the blocking code there.

 #### To start ZooKeeper and Kafka Brokers
 ```